Cheesecake In Jars

 Why make these cheesecake jars?

-- Also, you can play around with different flavor combinations, toppings, and crusts to create a dessert that is perfect for your summertime event.
+- Also, you can experiment with different flavor combinations, toppings, and crusts to create the perfect dessert for your summertime event.

 - Plus, they are a great option for those who are short on time or don’t want to turn on the oven during the hottest months of the year.